-The consolidated balance sheet of Texas Eastern Products Pipeline Company, LLC and Subsidiaries ("TEPPCO GP") as of December 31, 2008 is filed herewith as Exhibit 99.1 and is incorporated herein by reference.
-TEPPCO GP is the general partner of TEPPCO Partners, L.P.
+On January 1, 2009, Texas Eastern Products Pipeline Company, LLC and Subsidiaries ("TEPPCO GP") adopted Statement of Financial Accounting Standards No. 160, Noncontrolling Interests in Consolidated Financial Statements - an Amendment of ARB No. 51 ("SFAS 160").
+TEPPCO GP is the general partner of TEPPCO Partners, L.P. ("TEPPCO").